Make Your Own Sweetener: How to Grow Stevia at Home

 When you grow stevia at home, you ensure that the product you get is the best quality, and that no harmful chemicals were included in its care.

-That’s why it is considered to be a multi-annual plant.
+Stevia is a tropical plant that’s considered to be a multi-annual plant.
 This means you can grow stevia for 4 to 5 years.
 In spring it sprouts new shoots, which grow from under the roots.
 From then through mid-August, it will produce slips similar to those of geraniums.

-However, you shouldn’t plant new shoots that flower, because they will never form roots.
-These flowers also will never produce seeds that can germinate, which is why it can only be reproduced through cuttings.
+However, you shouldn’t plant new shoots that flower, because they’ll never form roots.
+These flowers also will never produce seeds that can germinate, which is why it can only be cultivated through cuttings.

-So if you plant from a good variety, you will have an endless production of plant, which has several medicinal qualities.
+So if you plant from a good variety, you will have an endless production of this medicinal plant.

 And even though a lot of people still don’t know much about it, this is a powerful weapon against high blood sugar levels, high blood pressure, and various digestive problems.